romanf-dev/actinium/README.md

 - aligned to its size
 - sized to power of 2

-A task may have access to single message at any moment.
+A task may have access to a single message at any moment.

 Using devices/interrupts